dawnsbury/dawnsbury-days-example-mods/README.md

 It may be useful for you to set up a post-build setup that will automatically place your output assembly into the CustomMods folder for faster iteration.
 The file `Dawnsbury.Mod.targets` in this folder can help you with that.

 Or, instead of creating a .NET class library project from scratch, you can copy the project `Dawnsbury.Mods.Feats.General.ImpossibleToughness` from this folder, which is a small "Hello, world"-style project, and start by modifying it.
+See the [Example mods](#example-mods) section just below.

+## Example mods

+You can use the example mods in this folder as inspiration, or you can decompile the `Dawnsbury Days.dll` file in Data folder to check how built-in classes, feats and spells are implemented.

+The example mods are:

+* **Dawnsbury.Mods.Feats.General.ImpossibleToughness.** This is a "Hello, world!" mod which only adds one simple general feat.
+* **Dawnsbury.Mods.Feats.General.ABetterFleet.** This mod shows how to replace an existing feat.
+* **Dawnsbury.Mods.Ancestries.Kobold.** This is a more advanced mod which adds an entire ancestry, its heritages and its ancestry feats and shows off some more advanced modding options.
+* **Dawnsbury.Mods.Spells.AcidicBurst.** This mod shows how to add a new spell to the game.
+* **Dawnsbury.Mods.Spells.ABetterBurningHands.** This mod shows how to replace an existing spell.
+* **Dawnsbury.Mods.Variants.AutomaticBonusProgression.** This mod implement the Automatic Bonus Progression variant rule showing off some more advanced techniques.

 ## Dawnsbury Days solution architecture